 The Good and the Bad

-When I first asked for some advice about it, my sister was quick to share that even in Barcelona you can find very good Sangria and very bad Sangria.
+When we first asked for some advice about it, she was quick to share that even in Barcelona you can find very good Sangria and very bad Sangria.
 Of course, this is a matter of personal taste, but the prevailing thought is that the best Sangria starts with good wine (red or white), uses fresh juices, adds quality liquor and includes lots of chopped fruit.
 Excellent versions do exist, but it’s more common to find cheap places that use crappy wine, very little or no fruit, and stretch their pitchers with club soda or sparkling lemonade.
 She tries to avoid Sangria that contains any carbonated mixers and says a good, one-liter pitcher will usually cost about 15 euros.

 A Basic Starting Point